Welcome to a better you

 What will your step count be today?

-The Public Health Agency is encouraging people across Northern Ireland to think about the number of steps they take every day.
-By counting the number of steps you already take and setting yourself increasing targets, you can improve your health and wellbeing.
+The PHA is encouraging everyone to think about the number of steps they take each day.
+By counting the number of steps you already take and setting yourself increasing targets, you can build up your physical activity and improve your health and wellbeing.

-Take a look at the Public Health Agency’s latest advertising campaign showing how you can take more steps each day – the more you take, the better you’ll feel.
+Take a look at the PHA’s advertising campaign on how you can take more steps each day – the more you take, the better you’ll feel.

 To start tracking your steps, you can use your smartphone.
 Just click on safefood’s weight-mate app to find out more.